brendanjohnharris/Catch22.jl/README.md

 A `FeatureArray` has most of the properties and methods of an Array but is annotated with feature names that can be accessed with `getnames(F)`.
 If a vector is provided (a single time series) then a vector of feature values will be returned as a `FeatureVector`, a one-dimensional `FeatureArray`.

 Finally, note that since `catch22` is a `FeatureSet` it can be indexed with a vector of feature names as symbols to calculate a `FeatureArray` for a subset of _catch22_.
-For details on the `Feature`, `FeatureSet` and `FeatureArray` types check out the package docstrings.
+For details on the `Feature`, `FeatureSet` and `FeatureArray` types check out the package docs.

 <br>